alexandreleroux/Animoog/map/README.md

 Animoog Players Map - Instructions for Contributing
 ============================================

-This map is for the <a href="http://animoog.org/map" target="_blank">Animoog Players Map - animoog.org/map</a>, everyone is welcomed to contribute to it.
+This map is for the <a href="http://animoog.org/map" target="_blank">Animoog Players Map on animoog.org/map</a>, everyone is welcomed to contribute to it

 Use cases